klekettey/Branding-Website/README.md

 # Branding-Website
-This is a simple static art or photography website.
+This is a sample static art or photography website.